 - Target: make your selection from the dropdown or leave blank.

 Step 5: The real-time preview window allows you to see what the menu looks like as you edit it.
 Any change in menu style or structure is immediately reflected in the preview window.
 Move the mouse over the menu to see how items look on mouseover and to open submenus.
+Make sure you are chcking both the mobile and desktop preview.
 When you have completed the menu click 'OK.'

 Step 7: Click 'OK' to finish working with the menu and close the Ajatix CSS Drop Down menu add-in.

 Step 8: Look at your page in 'Split View' and you will see an unordered list-based markup of the menu in the 'Code' window of Expression Web and a WYSIWYG view of the menu in the 'Design' view.

 If you need to edit your menu, the 'Menu Editor' tab is where you make changes to the menu structure and individual items.

 Using the buttons located under the menu structure treeview, you can Add new items, Remove items, Move items up or down, Move items to the left or right.